austin-wyatt/GameEngine/README.md

 SharpFont must be compiled from source and included as a reference.

-Additionally, FreeType must be compiled from source and copied to the project's output directory.
+Additionally, FreeType must be compiled from source to freetype6.dll and copied to the project's output directory.
 If compiling for Win64, FreeType must be patched according to the directions here: https://github.com/Robmaister/SharpFont.Dependencies/tree/master/freetype2

 Microsoft Visual C++ and OpenAL redistributables are also required.